prahladyeri/prahladyeri.github.io/reading-list.md

-# 📚 Reading List: On Intellectualism, Scholarship, and the Life of the Mind
+# 📚 Reading List: On Intellectualism and Scholarship

 A curated guide for seekers of knowledge, ethical thinkers, and curious minds navigating the scholarly path.
 This list includes philosophical classics, practical guides, and reflections from both Western and Eastern traditions.